Why do my files load using the speakcdn.com domain?

 Delivering your website's files over a CDN has a lot of benefits.
 The most significant benefit is speed.
 The CDN delivers files much faster than a traditional hosting platform, and even optimizes images based on the device's screen size, meaning that the CDN has a very significant effect on mobile!
 A faster loading website means a better visitor experience and better search engine results.

 Two of the more important benefits to the CDN are stability and security.
-If your site suddenly receives a very large amount of traffic, whether traffic you want or a malicious attack, the CDN provides a significant layer of protection against downtime due to your website being overloaded.
+If your site suddenly receives a very large amount of traffic, whether it is traffic you want or a malicious attack, the CDN provides a significant layer of protection against downtime due to your website being overloaded.
 The security benefit of proxying the direct path to file storage cannot be overstated.

 Do I have to do anything to use the CDN?